Intelligent-Intern/context-machine/README.md

 - Scripts are **idempotent** — safe to re-run anytime
 - `.env.local` changes take effect on next `make up`
 - Gitea now auto-provisions a token for API automation
+- Ollama models persist under `infra/ollama/` and are only downloaded once
 - All services run locally; nothing is sent to external servers

 ---